 Can you make these healthy banana cookies dairy free?

 Absolutely!
 Simply replace the butter in the recipe with coconut oil.

 What if my cookie batter is too soft?

 If you use melted butter in the recipe, it’s possible that your batter ends up being very soft.
 To remedy this, simply cool the batter in the fridge for 20 minutes so the butter can solidify.

 Also, be sure to stir your almond butter before using.
 It tends to be very liquid at the top and harder at the bottom.
 If your batter is soft because of the almond butter, add an additional tbsp of almond flour.
 Though, cooling in the fridge will also help.

 Keep them in a cookie jar or in an airtight container.
 They are fine on the kitchen counter for a couple of days (unless it’s very hot where you are) or store in the fridge for up to 5-6 days.

 You can also freeze them for up to 3 months.

-Check out some of my other fruity cookie recipes:
+Check out some of my other keto cookie recipes: